healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 Foam Level: 250%

 The Jocuu has many strengths, but juicing kale isn’t one of them.
-While the smooth feed chute allowed the leaves to pass through with minimal jamming, resulting in a quick juicing time (8.5 points), the auger failed to extract a lot of juice from the paper-thin leaves (5.6 points), and by volume, there was a lot more foam than juice (0.0 points).
+The smooth feed chute let through leaves with minimal jamming, resulting in a quick juicing time (8.5 points).
+However, the auger failed to extract sufficient  juice from the paper-thin leaves (5.6 points), and by volume, there was a lot more foam than juice (0.0 points).

 Design
 ------